 Trailblazer Motorcycle Hall of Fame in 2013.

-Additionally, It's with great honor and pride that we announce Larry has been chosen for induction into The Prestigious Off-Road Motorsports Hall Of Fame, with induction ceremonies to be held in Oct, 2013.
+Additionally, It's with great honor and pride that we announce Larry has been inducted into The Prestigious Off-Road Motorsports Hall Of Fame, with induction ceremonies held in Oct, 2013.

 The Bergquist Family will always be grateful!!

 "Larry Bergquist would have to be considered one of The Greatest Off-Road Motorcycle Racers who-ever lived" ~~ Don Emde - President - Trailblazers MC. - from The TrailBlazers Hall Of Fame Banquet Official Program.

 My father, Larry Bergquist, raced for over 25 years

 and was one of the fastest men in the world in Cross Country Desert Racing while in his prime.

 Larry is currently in 3rd place as District 37's most winning-est racers with 31 Overall Desert Wins.